darwinia-network/crab-docs/docs/builders/tools/pubsub.md

 The examples in this guide are based on a MacOS environment.
 You will also need the following:

  - Have MetaMask installed and [connected to Pangolin](/dvm-metamask.md)
  - Have an account with funds.
-You can get this from [Mission Control](/builders/get-started/darwinia-pangolin/#get-tokens/)
+You can get this from [Faucet](/builders/get-started/darwinia-pangolin/#get-tokens)
  - Deploy your own ERC-20 token on Pangolin.
 You can do following [our Remix tutorial](/builders/interact/remix/), while first pointing MetaMask to Pangolin

 import InstallNodeJs from '/snippets/text/common/install-nodejs.md';